-The recently released World Economic Forum Global Competitiveness Report for 2017 and 2018 shows that South Africa has significantly dropped in rank and now lies at 61st which is down 14 places from last year.
-The most significant area of progress include it being the most innovative in the sub-Saharan African region coming in at 39th.
-On the negative side, the most problematic factors for doing business in South Africa were persistently low international demand for commodities; political uncertainty, and its high and rising unemployment rate.
-However, it is still performing well within the African context.
+The recently released World Economic Forum Global Competitiveness Report for 2018 shows that South Africa has significantly dropped in rank and now lies at 67th.
+The most significant areas of progress include it being home to a large market size, good infrastructure and a well-developed financial system.
+More specifically, South Africa’s financial sector offers a relatively balanced access to various sources of finance, including credit, venture capital and insurance.
+In addition, South Africa’s innovation capability is relatively advanced, although limited by insufficient research and development.
 We have also provided a table below that outlines the South African index in detail and gives a ranking out of 137 countries on the respective tourism-related indices calculated in the report.
 To view the entire WEF Global Competitiveness South African profile, Click Here.

 Specific tourism-related indices calculated

 |Efficiency of legal framework in challenging regulations||36 / 137|

 |Transparency of government policymaking||74 / 137|

 |Reliability of police services||118 / 137|

 |Intensity of local competitions||44/ 137|

 |Number of procedures to start a business||70 / 137|